openkruise/website/blog/en-us/blog3.md

 ```

 Now, it is fairly easy to implement subset-grained canary roll out for application
-whose instances spread over multiple subsets.
+whose instance Pods are spread over multiple subsets.

 ## Multi-Cluster application management (In future)

 UnitedDeployment can potentially be extended to support multi-cluster workload
 management with additional API support.
 The idea is that `Subset` can not only
 be used to specify a domain within the cluster, but also be used to specify
 a domain in another cluster.
-More specifically, a domain topology also includes
+More specifically, the domain topology adds
 a `ClusterRegistryQuerySpec`, which describes the clusters that UnitedDeployment
 may access.
 The cluster CRs are managed by a ClusterRegistry controller that
 implements the Kubernetes [cluster registry API](https://github.com/kubernetes/cluster-registry).